Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 Lina offers herself instead of Thomas.
 But the queen is nothing like Eva expected.
 And they must choose between saving the island or themselves.

-The premise of this book hooked me in straight away.
-A girl goes to save a guy but instead falls for the 'villain'.
-If you're looking for a book with an enemies to lovers romance with a morally grey love interest - then this is the book for you.
+The premise of this book instantly hooks you in.
+If you’re looking for a book with an enemies-to-lovers romance with a morally grey love interest – then this is the book for you.

-It was an angsty slow bur romance.
+It was an angsty slow-burn romance.
 And Lina and Eva had an amazing grumpy/sunshine dynamic.
 The cursed romance setup was well executed and made the book tragically romantic.

-Crier’s War is an epic urban fantasy novel with a f/f romance.
+Automae, urban fantasy and rebellion.
+Criers War is an epic urban fantasy novel and a true enemies-to-lovers romance.

 Ayla is a human servant rising the ranks at the House of Soverign.